MicrosoftDocs/fabric-docs/docs/real-time-intelligence/multivariate-anomaly-detection.md

 1. In the upload data dialog, select **Browse for files** and upload the sample data file that was downloaded in the [Prerequisites](#prerequisites)
 1. Select **Next**.
 1. In the **Inspect the data** section, toggle **First row is column header** to **On**.
-1. Selct **Finish**.
+1. Select **Finish**.
 1. When the data is uploaded, select **Close**.

 ## Part 3- Copy OneLake path to the table

-Make sure you've selected the recently created table.
+Make sure you select the recently created table.
 In the **Table details** tile, select **Copy path** to copy the OneLake path to your clipboard.
-Save this in a text editor somewhere to use in a later step.
+Save this copied text in a text editor somewhere to use in a later step.

 :::image type="content" source="media/multivariate-anomaly-detection/copy-path.png" alt-text="Screenshot of copying the OneLake path.":::

 ## Part 4- Enable KQL Python plugin

 In this step, you enable the python plugin in your Eventhouse.
-This is required to run the Python code in the KQL query.
+This step is required to run the Python code in the KQL query.
 It's important to choose the correct package that contains the necessary libraries for the time-series-anomaly-detector package.

 1. In the Eventhouse ribbon, select **Manage** > **Plugins**.
 1. In the Plugins pane, toggle the **Python language extension to** to **On**.